North Korea hawkish and dovish ahead of South-U.S. drills

 Later, North Korea appeared more conciliatory.

-"We propose formally to the authorities of the South that on the occasion of the Lunar New Year holiday beginning on January 30, both sides take substantive steps of halting actions that provoke and criticize the other," the National Defense Commission, headed by North Korean leader Kim Jong Un, said, according to the KCNA news agency.
+"We propose formally to the authorities of the South that on the occasion of the Lunar New Year holiday beginning on January 30, both sides take substantive steps of halting actions that provoke and criticise the other," the National Defence Commission, headed by North Korean leader Kim Jong Un, said, according to the KCNA news agency.

 "We propose substantive steps that halt all military hostile actions against the other," the commission said, adding they should include the halt of the annual military drills.